smcalilly/dynamo-bb/README.md

 }

 # initialize the cache
-DYNAMO = dynamobb.DynamoMap(DYNAMO_CLIENTS)
+DYNAMO = dynamobb.DynamoMap(dynamo_clients)

 # establish the individual table classes
-CUSTOMERS = DYNAMO.tables['customers']
+customers = DYNAMO.tables['customers']
-LOCATIONS = DYNAMO.tables['locations']
+locations = DYNAMO.tables['locations']

 # join a customer and location table
-customer_locations = DYNAMO.join(LOCATIONS, where={'customerId': customer['customerId']})
+customer_locations = DYNAMO.join(locations, where={'customerId': customers['customerId']})
 ```

 ## Don't want a cache?
-You will probably run into issues if you're doing write operations or using this in a Lambda that doesn't usually start cold.
+Since the above example creates a cache, you will probably run into issues if you're doing write operations or using this in a Lambda that doesn't usually start cold.
 In that case, just use the basic wrapper classes like this:

 ### Get an item from a table
 ```